Skip to content

 Warning

-You must import pybes3 before creating a helix array, even though the creation may not involve any pybes3 functions.
+You must import pybes3 before creating a helix array, even if the creation does not directly use any pybes3 functions.

-The helix array is implemented with awkward "behavior" machanism.
-One can create a helix array via pybes3.helix_awk, or directly create an awkward array with the Bes3Helix behavior.
+The helix array is implemented with awkward's "behavior" mechanism.
+You can create a helix array via pybes3.helix_awk, or directly create an awkward array with the Bes3Helix behavior.

-A very common case is to read helix parameters from a BES3 file, and create a helix array:
+A common use case is reading helix parameters from a BES3 file:

 import pybes3 as p3